zdrive/wp-zerofour/README.md

 * Check box: "Primary navigation along the top of the template"

 ### J. Sidebars
-* The theme the standard sidebar
+* The theme uses the standard sidebar
 * The sidebar appears on posts and selected pages
 1. In WP Admin, go to Appearance...
 Widgets
 2. Drag a widget or Custom HTML into a Footer sidebar